EchoMAV/docs/docs/build_ardupilot.md

 ./waf copter
 ```
 If the build completes without errors, congrats!
 If there are errors, you will need to resolve them before proceeding.
+!!! tip

+    If the build fails due to a dronecan related module, your system may have too new a version of the `empy` python module.
+You can downgrade `empy` to 3.3.4 using:
+    ```
+    pip3 install empy==3.3.4 --user
+    ```
 ### Download and Install the Hardware Definition Files for ArduPilot
 Obtain the hardware board files from the [EchoPilot AI BSP](https://github.com/EchoMAV/echopilot_ai_bsp) repo and checkout the appropriate branch matching the hardware revision of your EchoPilot AI using the commands below.
 The Hardware revision is marked on the board silkscreen near the FAN connector: